Jit-Roy/RoleRealm/README.md

 ### Creating Stories

-Design story arcs in JSON format in the `stories/` folder with:
+Design your story in JSON format in the `[Story Name]/story/` folder with:
-- Story beats and scenes
+- Story title and description
-- Objectives and progression logic
+- Sequential objectives (list of objectives to achieve)
-- Scene descriptions
+- Story progression logic

 ## Contributing